 SEMESTER - IV

 Introduction to Anatomy and Physiology: Focuses on the structure and function of the body's various systems.
-Additionally, functional disease pathologies, biochemical systems and anatomical kinetics are taught.
+It introduces students to the terminology used in both Anatomy & Physiology and teaches students about the general types of tissue found in the human body (Histology).
+Additionally, some functional disease pathologies, biochemical systems and anatomical kinetics are also taught.

-General Physics II: This subject is an introduction to basic principles of electricity, magnetism, electromagnetism, alternating current, electric fields and optics.
+General Physics II: This subject is an introduction to basic principles of electricity, magnetism, electromagnetism and optics.
 This course does not require the mastery of calculus.

-Students who complete the Pre-Medical program successfully will be promoted to the 1st year of the 4 year MD program, consequently completing their medical school curriculum.
+Note : Students who complete the Pre-Medical program successfully will be promoted to the 1st semester of the basic sciences of the 4 year MD program.